jtgibson91/Cert-Generator/README.md

 # Cert-Generator

 This program automates the process of creating Certificates of Anlysis using docx-Mailmerge for Python.
 Mailmerge is a process of creating a template file in MS Word and filling that template with whatever data you want, using a Python script.
+In my case, the data is gathered from a Gas Chromatography (TCD detector) analyzing liquid nitrogen & other gaseous mixtures.
+At the present time, the two samples this program can generate CofAs for are 'liquid nitrogen' and '10% CO2 balance air mixture'.

 This program does the following:
   - Takes data stored in a text (.LOG) file, processes it, and inserts it into the .docx template